-This refreshing salad recipe from our Community Health and Outreach team combines classic Greek flavors—lemon, parsley, oregano and a hint of cinnamon—with vibrant summer produce like green beans, cucumbers and tomatoes.
-Garbanzo beans and quinoa provide complete plant-based proteins, making the dish perfect for fueling your summer adventures.
-It’s also rich in fiber, magnesium and iron—nutrients many Americans don’t get enough of.
+This refreshing salad recipe from our Community Health and Outreach team combines classic Greek flavors—lemon, parsley, oregano, and a hint of cinnamon—with vibrant produce like green beans, cucumbers, and tomatoes.
+Garbanzo beans and quinoa provide complete plant-based proteins, making the dish perfect for fueling your spring and summer adventures.
+It’s also rich in fiber, magnesium, and iron—nutrients many Americans don’t get enough of.
 One serving provides about 25% of your daily fiber and magnesium and 20% of your iron needs.
 The lemon dressing adds vitamin C to boost iron absorption.

 Tip: This recipe can be made vegan by omitting the feta or substituting it for a plant-based alternative.